 Learn more: Nationwide Insurance review

 USAA could be a great option for military members and immediate family members of military service members in Texas — the company tailors its policies specifically to these groups.
 There are special savings for being an active service member living on base and unique personal property coverages for when you are deployed overseas.
 As an added bonus, all standard USAA renters insurance policies include flood coverage.

 Average renters insurance cost in Texas

-In the Lonestar State, the average cost of renters insurance is $232 per year, according to the Insurance Information Institute (III).
-However, the cost of your premium will depend on several factors, including the city you live in, the size of the home, your deductible, if you have pets and even personal factors like your age and credit score.
+In the Lone Star State, the average cost of renters insurance is $225 per year, which breaks down to about $19 per month.
+However, your premium will depend on several factors, including the city you live in, the size of the rental, your deductible, if you have pets and even personal factors like your age and credit score.

 Renters insurance coverage options in Texas

 Most people think of renters insurance as coverage for your personal items.
 While that is true, renters insurance covers a wide variety of liabilities and situations.

 - Personal property: This covers your personal belongings if they get damaged or destroyed by a covered peril, such as fire, theft or vandalism.